Sleepy-Panda/FeeshNotifier/docs/CT3-beta migration TODOs.md

   - [FeeshNotifier] [AbandonedQuarryTracker] Failed to get current Mithril Powder.
 - No complex chat messages as Message class gone
 - DH message not being cancelled
-- Corrupted mobs have no SC HP nametag
+- Mobs / corrupted mobs have no SC HP nametag
 - Items icon rendering disabled
 - Moving item in inventory adds it to Profit Tracker
 - Opening cookie menu, moving items from backpacks adds to tracker